lennyleadership/Devotional_Commentary_Bible/content.en/docs/Devotional_commentary_bible/119_Hebrews/Men_small_group.md

 <h2>Point #2: Were you transformed?</h2>

+Question: who is the God?
+(Exodus 3:13)

-Moses used to be eloquent (Acts 7:22), but abandoned them and took the rod of God in his hand (Exodus 4:20).
+Question: I am not capable.
+Moses used to be eloquent (Acts 7:22), but recgonized that he was not eloquent (Exodus 4:10)

+Question: They do not believe in me (Exodus 4:20).

 The rod represented the God's presence and God's power.
 Who sent you to the Israelite?
 Moses will prove it with the rod.

 (John 5:19-30) Jesus can do nothing by himself.